 To give it a little variety (and help work on those listening skills) try a few variations.
 “Hop on pop with your hands on your head.”
 “Hop on pop with your hands on your waist.”
 You can also try whispering the directions.

-We had so much fun with these Hop on Pop activities!
-In fact, my kids wouldn’t let me get rid of the pieces of paper later; they want to play again.
+We had so much fun with these Hop on Pop activities.
+In fact, the kids begged to play several times.
 I guess Dr. Seuss really never does go out of style!

 Looking for more Dr. Seuss activities?